-a) From the perspective of better financial reporting and in line with the requirements of Schedule III in this regard, it is recommended that all expenditure on CSR activities, that qualify to be recognised as expense should be recognised as a separate line item as 'CSR expenditure' in the statement of profit and loss.
-Further, the relevant note should disclose the break-up of various heads of expenses included in the line item 'CSR expenditure'.
+- (a) From the perspective of better financial reporting and in line with the requirements of Schedule III in this regard, it is recommended that all expenditure on CSR activities, that qualify to be recognised as expense should be recognised as a separate line item as 'CSR expenditure' in the statement of profit and loss.
+Further, the relevant note should disclose the break-up of various heads of expenses included in the line item 'CSR expenditure'. - (b) The notes to accounts relating to CSR expenditure should also contain the following: - (1) Gross amount required to be spent by the company during the year.

-- b) The notes to accounts relating to CSR expenditure should also contain the following: - (1) Gross amount required to be spent by the company during the year. - (2) Amount spent during the year on:
+Paid in cash Yet to be paid in cash Total

-In cash Yet to be paid in cash Total
+(i) Construction / acquisition of any asset

-- (i) Construction/acquisition of any asset - (ii) On purposes other than (i) above
+(ii) On purposes other than (i) above